 2020 has been a year of uncertainty, abounding with challenges and on some level begging us to let go and trust the process.
 This I know is difficult, as I have witnessed many of my clients holding on to anything they can find as an anchor.
 This is contrast to nature that continues effortlessly to let go and trusts that the new leaves will sprout in spring.

-Why then as humans do we constantly hold on to things that don’t serve us, such as relationships, work, patterns of behaviour, emotions of anger, guilt, unforgiveness and material things that don’t serve us?
+Why as humans do we constantly hold on to things that don’t serve us, such as relationships, work, patterns of behavior, emotions of anger, guilt, unforgiveness and material things that don’t serve us?

-Often the reasons for not letting go are related to fear, pain, insecurity, attachment and the wonderful feeling of being the one that is always right,which of course is our ego.
-As humans we resist change and so often choose to stay in our comfort zones complaining or dreaming about how life could be, rather than muster the courage to take action and move towards living the life that we truly deserve.
+Often the reasons for not letting go are related to fear, pain, insecurity, attachment and being the one that is always right.
+As humans we resist change, want to control and choose to stay in our comfort zones.
+Complaining or dreaming about how life could be, rather than muster the courage to take action and move towards living the life that we truly deserve.

 Dealing with challenges when letting go…

 Being mindful and present in the moment is particularly helpful in bringing a sense of peace and clarity to any situation.
-As is focussing on the possible positive outcomes of letting go, another way of looking at is asking the question ,”what will I gain from letting go”?
-Often when we look at an occurrence that happened to us it is possible in retrospect to acknowledge a lesson learnt or a growth point that occurred.
+As is focusing on the possible positive outcomes of letting go, another way of looking at is asking the question ,”what will I gain from letting go”?
+When we observe an occurrence that happened to us, it is possible in retrospect to acknowledge a lesson learnt or a growth point.
 If we look for the gifts granted, they become apparent and can help us to let go.

-So I invite you to this Autumn to try and let go of something by following the steps below.
+I invite you to try and let go of something by following the steps below.

 7 Steps in the art of letting go